 Reading other blogs and learning from knowledgeable content marketers can help you discover your own passion and embrace change.
 The web is a dynamic platform, after all.

-I’m sure that these 17 SEO myths will help you grow your site, and find even better ways to cater for your target audience.
+I’m sure that these 17 SEO myths will help you grow your site and find even better ways to cater to your target audience.

 Do you know of any other SEO myths that keep site owners from increasing organic traffic and rankings?